 Harness the Power of Plasma to Combat C. diff

-Clostridium Difficile (C. diff) Infections can be fatal and cause a significant burden on healthcare facilities across Europe.
+Clostridium Difficile (C. diff) Infections can be fatal and cause a significant burden on healthcare facilities.
 Patients who contract CDI spend on average an additional 2-3 weeks in hospital.

 Research shows clear evidence of airborne dissemination of C. diff spores.
 This may help to explain why C. diff is so persistent within hospitals and difficult to eradicate.